-This 9 day tour, starts from Skopje, Macedonia, and ends at Dubrovnik, Croatia, and also visits Albania, Greece and Montenegro.
+This 9 day tour, starts from Skopje, North Macedonia, and ends at Dubrovnik, Croatia, and also visits Albania, Greece and Montenegro.

 Welcome to Skopje, upon your arrival, you will be welcomed and transferred to your hotel.

 Starting at 15:00, the afternoon will be for a gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.